Sicheng-Pan/GSoC-2023/index.md

 So I implemented the following:

-- `Rctx`, which is the construction units of our errors
+- `Rctx`, which is the building block of our errors
 - `RPolarsErr`, which is basically a stack of `Rctx`s, just like stack traces
 - `RResult<T>`, which is an alias of `Result<T, E = RPolarsErr>`, so we do not need to specify `E` every time